 The house was owned by Sir Robert Digby, and experts now believe that after marrying an Irish heiress, he built his home in the modern style, along with huge formal gardens measuring 300 meters from end to end, to show off his new wealth and status.

 Entirely unknown before, the preservation of the gardens is exceptional, with well-preserved gravel paths, planting beds, garden pavilion foundations and ornaments organised in a geometric pattern.
 The site has parallels to the impressive ornamental gardens at Kenilworth Castle and Hampton Court Palace.

-Evidence of expansive formal gardens of national significance and hints of connections to Elizabeth I and the civil war provide us with a fascinating insight into the importance of Coleshill and its surrounding landscape.
+Evidence of a particularly fine and expansive formals gardens hints of connections to Elizabeth I and the civil war provide us with a fascinating insight into the importance of Coleshill and its surrounding landscape.

 Dr Paul Stamper, a specialist in English gardens and landscape history said: